naveedkhan888/RestmoTesting/readme.txt

 = Does this theme support any plugins? =

-_s includes support for Infinite Scroll in Jetpack.
+Restimo includes support for Infinite Scroll in Jetpack.

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 =
 * Initial release

 == Credits ==

-* Based on Underscores https://underscores.me/, (C) 2012-2017 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
-* normalize.css https://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](https://opensource.org/licenses/MIT)